jesscss/jess/packages/jess/README.md

 * Jess does what CSS Modules does, but more dynamically.
 * Jess does whatever JavaScript can do, because it transpiles to JavaScript under-the-hood.

 You can think of Jess as a middle-ground between Less/Sass and CSS-in-JS.
 It keeps your styles in stylesheets, but it's equally dynamic.
+Jess is CSS-in-JS for people who don't like CSS in their JS.

 For more information, see [the docs](https://jesscss.github.io/docs/).

 ### P.S.
-Why is the logo a hawk?
+Why is the logo inspired by a hawk?

-_A "jess" is defined as "a short leather strap that is fastened around each leg of a hawk"_.
+_A "jess" is defined as "a short leather strap that is fastened around each leg of a hawk..."_.

 ## Usage
 ```